 This coconut blueberry ice cream is a gorgeous mix of creamy coconut with fresh blueberries.
 It's refined sugar-free and plant-based with no eggs or dairy so great for those with allergies or dietary restrictions.

-I've been making ice cream for ages but this coconut blueberry ice cream is my first crack at a dairy free version.
+I've been making ice cream for ages but this coconut blueberry ice cream is my first crack at a dairy-free version.
 A friend of mine has a little one who's dairy free and they have all been missing their ice cream.
-I was attempting to make cashew blueberry ice cream first, however the coconut really shines through in this ice cream.
-Its creamy and blueberry and still very delicious but I did make another one with just blueberries and cashews which you can find here.
-This version is still equally delicious but with a stronger coconut flavour.
+I also made a cashew blueberry ice cream, however, the coconut really shines through in this ice cream.
+It's creamy and blueberry and very delicious with a strong coconut flavor.

 To make the cashew milk